Contact us Follow @BCInfoPrivacy LinkedIn RSS

 MICHAEL HARVEY was appointed to a six-year term as BC’s Information and Privacy Commissioner by unanimous motion of the Legislative Assembly in May 2024.

 Michael has lectured in political science and public administration at Memorial University, the University of Guelph, and the University of Toronto.
-He has sat on the numerous boards, including as President of the St. John’s Legends Swim Club, Chair of the Institute of Public Administration of Canada – NL Regional Group, and as a Director of the Health Research Ethics Authority and NLCHI.
-He presently serves as a Director on the Heart Failure Society of Canada and the Atlantic Heart Failure Roundtable and is a participant in the Canadian Heart Function Alliance.
+He has sat on numerous boards, including as President of the St. John’s Legends Swim Club, Chair of the Institute of Public Administration of Canada – NL Regional Group, and as a Director of the Newfoundland and Labrador Health Research Ethics Authority and the Centre for Health Information.
+He served two terms as a director on the board of the Heart Failure Society of Canada and is a participant in the Canadian Heart Function Alliance.

-Michael holds an International Baccalaureate from the United World College – USA, a BA (Hons) in Political Science from Memorial University, a MA in Political Studies from Queen’s University and an Executive Certificate in Conflict Management from the University of Windsor, Faculty of Law/Stitt Feld Handy Group.
-He is a father of two, an avid skier when conditions allow, and an avid swimmer when they don’t.
+Michael holds an International Baccalaureate from the United World College – USA, a BA (Hons) in Political Science from Memorial University, a MA in Political Studies from Queen’s University and certificates in conflict management, change management and diversity, equity and inclusion.
+He is a father of two, an avid skier and cyclist when conditions allow, and an avid swimmer even when they don’t.